Selling A Nail Salon

 - Additionally, the equipment value of the nail salon (chairs, tables, reception area, mirrors, sound system, etc.) also affect a nail salon’s valuation.

-- Lastly, well established nail salons with a strong social media presence (and good reviews) will receive premium valuations.
+- Lastly, well established nail salons with a strong social media presence (and good reviews) will have a better brand and hence a higher intangible value.

 Example of Selling South Florida Nail Salon